MVCustom: Multi-View Customized Diffusion via Geometric Latent Rendering and Completion: Implementation details

 \section{Implementation details}

-\subsection{Video backbone.}
+\subsection{Video backbone}

-We start from the 1D temporal attention model of AnimateDiff~\citep{animatediff}.
-To adapt this model as a backbone for our customization framework, we first reduce the number of generated frames.
-Although AnimateDiff originally generates 16-frame videos, simultaneous generation of 16 frames in both the main and multi-view branches of our framework would lead to a memory shortage.
-Thus, we fine-tune the model to generate 8 frames instead, preserving the original 1D temporal attention structure.
-During this initial fine-tuning stage, only the temporal transformer modules are trained with a denoising loss, using the Adam optimizer at a learning rate of $1\times10^{-4}$ for 100 steps.
+We adopt the 1D temporal attention model from AnimateDiff~\citep{animatediff} as our starting point.
+To integrate this model effectively into our customization framework, we first reduce the number of generated frames.
+Although AnimateDiff originally generates 16-frame videos, simultaneous generation of 16 frames in both our main and multi-view branches leads to GPU memory constraints.
+Therefore, we fine-tune the backbone to generate 8 frames, preserving its original 1D temporal attention structure.
+All quantitative evaluations in this study utilize this 8-frame version.

+During the initial fine-tuning, only the temporal transformer modules are trained using a denoising loss.
+Training is conducted for 100 steps with the Adam optimizer and a learning rate of $1\times10^{-4}$.

-Afterward, as described in Section 3.3 of the main paper, we gradually transition from sparse temporal attention to dense spatio-temporal attention in a sparse-to-dense manner.
-Again, we fine-tune only the temporal transformer modules during this phase.
-The resolution of the attention feature maps increases progressively from $2^0$ to $2^6$, doubling every 10k training steps.
-This incremental training interval remains constant even for resolutions below 64, allowing dense spatio-temporal attention to form more quickly at lower resolutions.
-Following AnimateDiff's original practice, domain adapters are attached only during training and removed afterward.
+Subsequently, as detailed in Section 3.3, we transition progressively from sparse temporal attention to dense spatio-temporal attention.
+Again, fine-tuning focuses exclusively on the temporal transformer modules.
+The resolution of attention feature maps gradually increases from $2^0$ to $2^6$, doubling every 10k training steps.
+This interval remains consistent even for resolutions below 64, enabling faster formation of dense spatio-temporal attention at lower resolutions.
+Following AnimateDiff's original practice, domain adapters are utilized only during training and removed thereafter.

-We sample a 430k subset of the WebVid10M dataset~\citep{webvid}, specifically selecting videos with a dynamic score above 80, and train the model at a resolution of 512 pixels.
-Training is performed using the Adam optimizer with a learning rate of $1\times10^{-4}$ and the DDPM scheduler.
-We use four NVIDIA A6000 GPUs for approximately one week, with a per-GPU batch size of 2.
+We train our model using a subset of 430k videos from WebVid10M~\citep{webvid}, selected for dynamic scores above 80, at a resolution of 512 pixels.
+The training employs the Adam optimizer with a learning rate of $1\times10^{-4}$ and the DDPM scheduler.
+The entire training process takes approximately one week on four NVIDIA A6000 GPUs with a per-GPU batch size of 2.

 \paragraph{Fine-tuning for model customization.} We perform model customization on top of our video backbone equipped with the proposed spatio-temporal attention, generating 8-frame videos at a resolution of 512 pixels.
 During customization, both the main and multi-view branches generate 8-frame videos.
 The dataset for each concept is sourced from CustomDiffusion360~\citep{customdiffusion360}.
 The trainable parameters include the concept-specific text embeddings optimized via textual inversion~\citep{ti}, as well as the NeRF MLP and projection layers of FeatureNeRF.